 Remember that summer post when I announced that we’re the face of the City of Paso Robles’ Fall Rec Guide?
-Well, the city’s campaign won a state award!!
+Well, the city’s influencer campaign (involving us!) won a state award!!

 Not only were we on the cover of the rec guide that was mailed to 14,000 residents, but we were also part of the city’s widespread fall influencer campaign.
 And I’ve never felt so cool.